nexusventuri/bash-sandbox/README.md

 ## Create a auto generated bash completion

+- `playground build bash`
-- `playground completion`
+- `playground build zsh`

 ## Be able to create aliases

 - `playground alias` Generates aliases for commands
 - `playground alias list`

-# Be able to introduce new commands
+# Be able to show a list of libraries and functions
-- `playground g command [command_name]` Creates a file that can then be edited
+- `playground libraries` Shows all libraries
+- `playground help [lib_file]` Shows functions/global variables for that file